NC Magra: History

 In 2004, NC Magra reached the semi-finals of the 2003–04 Algerian Cup.
 However, in the semi-finals, they lost 3–0 to JS Kabylie.

-On 5 May 2018, NC Magra promoted to the Algerian Ligue Professionnelle 2 after winning 2017–18 Ligue Nationale du Football Amateur "Group Centre".
+On 5 May 2018, NC Magra were promoted to the Algerian Ligue Professionnelle 2 after winning 2017–18 Ligue Nationale du Football Amateur "Group Centre".

 In 2020–21 season NC Magra signed a number of young players, and the goal was to ensure that they remained in the Ligue 1, and with the establishment of the League Cup competition, the club had ambitions and despite its involvement with large clubs, it was able to overcome it in the form of CS Constantine, CR Belouizdad and USM Alger.
 To reach the final of the first tournament in its history where he faced JS Kabylie and was defeated by penalty kicks.

-Players

-Algerian teams are limited to two foreign players.
-The squad list includes only the principal nationality of each player;